 Perspex screens have been installed at checkouts across the country to protect cashiers, as they’re unlikely to be seated two metres away from shoppers.

-Most supermarkets have installed screens between the cashier and customer at checkouts, or announced plans to do so.
+Most supermarkets have installed screens between the cashier and customer at checkouts, and some have installed them between self-service checkouts.

 On checkouts where cashiers would usually sit back-to-back, many supermarkets have closed every other till so that staff can maintain a safe distance from each other, as well as customers.